mglerner/IntroToBiophysics/README.md

     ability to justify and explain approches and solutions to problems, either in written or oral form; be able to articulate big ideas from each content area.
+  * Develop problem solving skills and the ability to connect concepts between physics, biology, chemistry and mathematics to understand how biological systems function.
+  * Use simple physical models to provide quantitative insight into biological systems.

 ## Textbook(s) ##